two students

 • 6 optional POL course units at the 4000 level

-1. A cumulative grade point average of 8.3 or higher is required after the 2nd year (minimum of 60 credits or maximum of 66 credits) to begin the CML courses in 3rd year.
+1. A cumulative grade point average of 8.3 or higher is required after the second year (minimum of 60 credits, maximum of 66 credits) to continue in the integrated program.
+Students must have met the requirements of the first two years of the course sequence.

-5. Academic regulations relating to the French Common Law Program apply to combined programs.
-All compulsory CML courses and program requirements for the Common Law portion of the combined program must be completed in French.
+9. The academic regulations for the French Common Law program apply to the integrated program.
+All required CML courses and program requirements for the Common Law part of the combined program must be completed in French.
+A maximum of 25% of the CML optional units may be taken in English.